Popular Kitchen Countertop Materials

 Cons

 The clean look and shiny gloss of marble countertops add an element of class and elegance to any kitchen design.
 They bring a breathtaking richness of character that is hard to find in other types of countertop materials.
 Although marble can be costly, you could find a quartz counter that mimics the look.
-Considered the epitome of luxury in the world of countertops, it can add notable value to your home.
+Considered the epitome of luxury in the world of countertops, marble can add notable value to your home.

 Not only is marble – which is cool to the touch – an ideal surface for cooking and baking, it lasts a long time if properly maintained.
 However, you do need to treat your marble with care as it can be scratched, stained and damaged more easily than other types of countertops.